Manana Dynasty

+emerged in the region during the early 2nd millennium BC.
+Its patron deity was Sin.

 The rise of Larsa under ruler Sumuel (c.
 1895-1866 BC) put an end to the power of the Manana Dynasty though it appears that the dynasty maintained local rulership for a time after that.
 Later the area came under the control of Babylon with a Apil-Sin (c.
 1830-1813 BC) year name reading "Year the temple of Inanna in Elip was built" and Hammurabi (c.
 1792-1750 BC) year name reading "Year in which Hammu-rabi the king elevated a statue for Inanna of Elip".
 The location of this state is unknown but lay near the city of unlocated city of Kazallu, Kish, and Babylon.
-The Abgal canal (known as far back as the Akkadian Empire and flowing past Kish) and Me-enlila canal (known as far back as the Ur III period) were in the area of control, based on year names.
+The Abgal canal (known as far back as the Akkadian Empire and flowing past Kish) and Me-enlila canal (known as far back as the Ur III period) were in the area of control, based on Manana ruler year names like "year after the year: he dammed the Abgal canal and the Me-enlila canal".
 The Me-enlila was a branch off the Abgal and flowed to the city of Marad.